sanic-org/sanic/docs/sanic/request_data.md

   URL that resembles `?key1=value1&key2=value2`.
 If that URL were to be parsed, the `args` dictionary would look like `{'key1': ['value1'], 'key2': ['value2']}`.
   The request's `query_string` variable holds the unparsed string value.
+  Property is providing the default parsing strategy.
+If you would like to change it look to the section below (`Changing the default parsing rules of the queryset`).

   ```python
   from sanic.response import json